notepad-plus-plus/npp-usermanual/content/docs/searching.md

         - For variable-length lookbehind assertions from a limited set of constant data items, a construct such as `((?<=short)|(?<=longer))` is viable.
 The individual lookbehinds still cannot include `+` or `*` or similar variable-length syntax.
         - If your desired lookbehind is more complicated than that, you can use `\K` (see above): instead of `(?<=a.*b)MATCH`, which won't work, use `a.*b\KMATCH`.
 The `\K` workaround will only work if the desired lookbehind is the first part of your match, because _everything_ before the `\K` is excluded from the final match.

+#### Backtracking Control Verbs

+These will control how and when the regular expression will "backtrack" (go back to a previous point in the text and re-try the match with a different alternative or different number of characters consumed by the wildcard).

+- `(*PRUNE)` ⇒ Has no effect unless backtracked onto, in which case all the backtracking information prior to this point is discarded.
+- `(*SKIP)` ⇒ Behaves the same as `(*PRUNE)` except that it is assumed that no match can possibly occur prior to the current point in the string being searched.
+This can be used to optimize searches by skipping over chunks of text that have already been determined can not form a match.
+- `(*THEN)` ⇒ Has no effect unless backtracked onto, in which case all subsequent alternatives in a group of alternations are discarded.
+- `(*COMMIT)` ⇒ Has no effect unless backtracked onto, in which case all subsequent matching/searching attempts are abandoned.
+- `(*FAIL)` ⇒ Causes the match to fail unconditionally at this point, can be used to force the engine to backtrack.
+- `(*ACCEPT)` ⇒ Causes the pattern to be considered matched at the current point.
+Any half-open sub-expressions are closed at the current point.

+These can be confusing, so [Notepad++ Community Forum](https://community.notepad-plus-plus.org/)-regular `@guy038` has written up detailed [descriptions with examples](https://community.notepad-plus-plus.org/topic/19632/new-backtracking-control-verbs-feature-available-since-notepad-v7-7) of these verbs, and collected references to other resources to study more about them.

 ### Substitutions

 Substitution expressions (the contents of the **Replace with** entry) use similar syntax to the search expression, with the additional features described below.